nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.1 Adding a recipe: `addR` <a id="add-recipe"></a>
 Contributed by: Hieu, Jia Qi, Tian Yong, Caitlin

-Adds a recipe to Recipe List.
+<br> Adds a recipe to Recipe List.

 <br>  The image below is what Wishful Shrinking looks like after you have added a recipe. <br><br>
 <img src="images/feature/recipe/AddRecipeImage.png" width="550" height="300">